DataDog/apigentools/README.md

 Run `container-apigentools apigentools:local --spec-repo-volume /absolute/path/to/spec/repo test`

 ### Push Code
-Now that we've validated, generated, and tested all of these apiclients, we can push them up to the git repository they belong to.
-The `apigentools push` command will use the SSH keys setup locally to interact with the `git` binary on your machine and pull/push to the repos configured in your config.json file.
+Now that we've validated, generated, and tested all of these apiclients, we can push them up to the git repositories they belong to.
+The `apigentools push` command interacts with the `git` binary on your machine and pull/push to the repos configured in your config.json file.

+#### Prerequisites
+The `apigentools` push command requires that either SSH keys or the HTTPS git configurations are properly setup.
+Checkout the [Github Help Page](https://help.github.com/en/articles/set-up-git#next-steps-authenticating-with-github-from-git) for more information on how to set this up.

 #### Locally